grit-coding/devto-code-snippets/README.md

-# DevToCodeSnippets
+# devto-code-snippets

-Welcome to DevToCodeSnippets!
+Welcome to devto-code-snippets!
 This GitHub repository is a curated collection of source codes and detailed READMEs accompanying each of my tech blog posts.
 It's designed to be a practical reference for developers, programmers, and tech enthusiasts.

 ## Repository Structure